Benefits

 7

-Construction of the TWSP will create significant economic activity in Hawke’s Bay, with hundreds of jobs and significant expenditure in the region.
+Construction of the TWSP will create significant economic activity in Hawke’s Bay, with an estimated 220-330 jobs.
+Once operational, the project is expected to generate 235-1,820 jobs depending on land use change.

 8